FedeDP/libmodule/README.md

     $ cd build
     $ cmake ../
     $ make

+If you wish to install, then you only need:

     # make install

 Libmodule will install a pkg-config file too.
 Use this to link libmodule in your projects, or use "-lmodule" flag.
+Please note that in order to test examples, there is no need to install the library.

 ## What is a module, anyway?